How to choose keywords during attribution

 • What kind? sensuality, beautiful, adult

-• What is happening? sunburn, resting, sunbathing, relax, relaxation, tan
+• Doing what? sunburn, resting, sunbathing, relax, relaxation, tan

 • What? wave, cloud, beach, sea, water, body, rock, sky, sand